 Mark Schlakman, J. D.

-He served as a special advisor/consultant to the director of the U.S. Citizenship and Immigration Services within the U.S. Department of Homeland Security toward the end of the George W. Bush administration after comprehensive reform legislation failed to gain traction on Capitol Hill until the outset of the Obama administration while residing in Tallahassee.
-He also is regarded as a subject matter expert on various aspects of intergovernmental & interagency maritime mass migration contingency planning.
+He also served as a special advisor/consultant to the director of the U.S. Citizenship and Immigration Services within the U.S. Department of Homeland Security toward the end of the George W. Bush administration after comprehensive reform legislation failed to gain traction on Capitol Hill until the outset of the Obama administration while residing in Tallahassee.
+He is regarded as a subject matter expert on various aspects of intergovernmental & interagency maritime mass migration contingency planning.

-Given his wide ranging subject matter expertise, he was invited to travel to Kabul in 2011 to convene informally with senior Afghan officials and several other global subject matter experts in anticipation of the release of a United Nations report on increasing incidence of torture in Afghan detention facilities.
+Given his wide ranging subject matter expertise, he was invited to travel to Kabul in 2011 to convene informally with senior Afghan officials and several global subject matter experts in anticipation of the release of a United Nations report on increasing incidence of torture in Afghan detention facilities.

 Robin Thompson, J. D., M.A.